UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/design/SystemDesign.md

 ![UML Use Case Diagram](images/use-case-diagram.png)

+This Use Case Diagram illustrates an educational platform's functionalities and user interactions.
+It identifies five user roles: All Users, Unregistered Users, Students, Instructors, and Administrators.
+All Users can perform basic actions like logging in, viewing courses, and sending reports.
+Unregistered Users can register to become Students, who can then participate in peer reviews, submit assignments, and request to become Instructors.
+Instructors manage assignments, peer reviews, classes, and student groups, and can communicate directly with students.
+Administrators oversee the platform's operation, managing user accounts, reviewing instructor applications, monitoring system health, and configuring system settings.
+The diagram also shows dependencies between actions, such as how viewing peer review feedback includes participating in peer reviews and sending feedback.

 ## Database Design

 Provide an ER diagram of the entities and relationships you anticipate having in your system (this will most likely change, but you need a starting point).
 In a few sentences, explain why the data is modelled this way and what is the purpose of each table/attribute.
 For this part, you only need to have ONE diagram and an explanation.